harishboopathi/Bluestamp_portfolio_2023/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 -->
 ## Summary
-My second milestone was achieved when I acomplished my goal of carrying two AA batteries using my claw and strenghthened my arm to carry much more.
+My second milestone was achieved when I accomplished my goal of adding wheels to the claw in order to have more movement.
+The claw originally was only able to pick up things near it and that severely held it back from doing anything, and I fixed this by designing a chassis in Fusion 360 and 3D-printing it to hold the claw on the back while being able to move in a direction I pleased in order for the claw to pick up more items.
 ## Components
 1. Arduino Mega - This is the controller of the arm, it takes in the inputs of the joysticks and using the programmed code sends a signal to the servos to move that much.
-It has much more of the same pins than the Arduino nano allowing for more components to be added
+It has much more of the same pins than the Arduino Nano allowing for more components to be added
-2. MG996R Servos - These servos move the diffrent components of the arm and are much more powerful than the pervious 5g servos allowing much more weight
+2. L298N motor driver - This motor driver controls the direction and power of the dc motors that are on the chassis.
+3. Dc motors - These motors are more powerful than servos and are used to move my wheels since they have a continuous rotation unlike servos which only go from 0-270
+4. Mehcanum wheels - These are wheels that have a special roller on their outer diameter allowing them when all four spun in a certain direction they move side to side in what's known as strafing.
 ## Challenges
 A challenge I occured was when assembling the parts after designing them, they were hard to put toghther due to them being exact measurment.
 This was caused because 3d-printers arent always accurate.
 I fixed this in the future by adding tolarances which mean making the holes slightly larger while cadding so that they will fit once being printed
 ## Next steps